Your todo list:

 Eyeball the bolt that sits about 20 feet up the wall below an incipient crack and groove.
-"Easy-does-it" climbing up to the bolt, then charge your way for the nice, flat belay ledge with a two bolt anchor.
+"Easy-does-it" climbing up to the bolt, then charge your way for the nice, flat belay ledge.
 (5.8, 75 feet)

 Move out to the right to gain the nice, big flake.
 Master the demanding flake by using what would seem to be an illogical method of upward progression, then belay off to the left on a nice belay ledge.
 (5.9+++, 75 feet)

 Right of the obvious Thunderhead roof in a black wall with a line of bolts up it (Menace To Sobriety, 10b).
 The original start to Cirrhosis begins just to the left at a lone bolt about 20 feet off the ground.

 A standard rack stressing the small to medium sizes.
 Nothing larger than a single #3 Camalot.

 May 27, 2009

 The second pitch is fantastic.
 Probably in my top five favorites at Poko.
 Best done by linking it up with Menace to Sobriety for a full pitch of stellar climbing.